narrenorg/narrenschiff/docs/narrenschiff/quickstart.rst

   $ narrenschiff sail --set-course postgres/course.yaml

 That's it!
 Secret is now deployed to your cluster.
-Head over to `general overview`_ to get familiar with Narrenschiff terminology, or to `Getting Started`_ to learn how to make your first project.
+Head over to `General Overview`_ to get familiar with Narrenschiff terminology, or to `Getting Started`_ to learn how to make your first project.

 .. _`General Overview`: overview.html
 .. _`Getting Started`: getting_started.html